-Law Enforcement Adventure Program (LEAP) is a free weeklong youth camp that was developed to strengthen the relationship between police and our youth, and to give them some insight into basic policing, with an opportunity for some hands-on learning with local officers in a fun, safe manner.
-Participants will have a chance to experience many facets of Law Enforcement (Equipment, K9’s Tactical teams, Crime Scene Investigation or CSI), as well as participate in several outdoor activities such as swimming at the Louisa County Pool, playing kickball, dodgeball, and running the law-fit obstacle course as a team building exercise and also a field trip is planned to a local adventure park for participants.
-It is also designed to dispel teens misconceptions of law enforcement, and law enforcement’s misconception about teens, and to give guidance to those interested in a career in the criminal justice field.
-All Louisa County's rising sixth, seventh and eighth graders are welcome to apply, and applications need to be turned in by June 10, 2019 at 5:00pm.
+The Law Enforcement Adventure Program (LEAP) is a free weeklong youth camp that was developed to strengthen the relationship between law enforcement officers and our youth.
+During the LEAP camp, we would like to give them some insight into basic policing, with an opportunity for some hands-on learning with local officers in a fun, safe manner.
+Participants will have a chance to experience many facets of law enforcement (equipment, K9’s tactical teams, Crime Scene Investigation or CSI), as well as participate in several outdoor activities such as swimming at the Louisa County Pool, playing kickball, dodgeball, and running the law-fit obstacle course as a team-building exercise.
+It is also designed to dispel teens' misconceptions of law enforcement, and law enforcement’s misconceptions about teens, and to also give guidance to those interested in a career in a criminal justice field.
+All Louisa County's rising sixth, seventh and eighth graders are welcome to apply, and applications need to be turned in by June 20, 2022, at 5:00 pm.

-LEAP is an Office of the Attorney General Virginia Rules camp.
-The Louisa County Sheriff's Office is sponsoring this free weeklong camp in partnership with Louisa County Public Schools, Louisa County Parks, Rec and Tourism, Virginia State Police and many other Louisa agencies.
+The Louisa County Sheriff's Office is sponsoring this free weeklong camp in partnership with Louisa County Public Schools, Louisa County Parks, Rec and Tourism, Virginia State Police, and many other Louisa agencies.